David Zaslav: Warner Bros. Discovery

 In May 2021, it was announced that Zaslav would serve as CEO of a proposed merger of Discovery with a spin-out of AT&T's WarnerMedia, succeeding Jason Kilar.
 The $43 billion deal was closed on April 8, 2022.
 Zaslav's executive compensation package includes an annual salary of $3 million with an annual $22 million bonus.
 In his contract extension, Zaslav also received stock options valued at $190 million.
 In 2023, Zaslav's total compensation from Warner Bros.
 Discovery was $49.7 million, representing a CEO-to-median worker pay ratio of 290-to-1.

 Under Zaslav's direction, Warner Bros.
 Discovery launched Max, a combined streaming offering that brought together the libraries of HBO Max and Discovery+.
 The service debuted in the US on March 23, 2023, in Latin America and the Caribbean on February 27, 2024, and in parts of EMEA on May 21, 2024, with additional international markets to follow.
+Zaslav appeared as an interviewee in the 2023 Max miniseries 100 Years of Warner Bros., which looked at the history of Warner Bros. to celebrate the studio's 100th anniversary.
+Zaslav, WBD board member John Malone and Brian Roberts of Comcast also backed another miniseries titled Call Me Ted, focusing on the life of Ted Turner, who founded several businesses owned by WBD.

 Since August 2022, Zaslav received massive criticism from consumers and industry figures for his decision to cancel projects in order to claim tax write-offs.
+The total accounted loss was nearly $25 billion off the company's market cap.
 Some of these projects were "practically finished" or in the late stages of post-production, including Batgirl, Coyote vs. Acme and Scoob!
 Holiday Haunt.
 Zaslav also received backlash for the removal of many titles from HBO Max and other digital platforms, including Final Space, Tig n' Seek, Elliott from Earth, The Nevers, Infinity Train, Summer Camp Island, The Fungies!, Close Enough, Westworld, The Not-Too-Late Show with Elmo, most Cartoon Network and Adult Swim titles, all of HBO Max's previously available Looney Tunes and Merrie Melodies shorts, and nearly 200 episodes of Sesame Street.
 Infinity Train creator Owen Dennis remarked that many of these programs were now effectively "lost media".